marhcouto/Solution-Hub/README.md

-# solution-hub
+# Solution Hub

-Some solutions for the problems presented in popular competitive programming platforms
+Solutions for all kind of exercises presented in different competitive programming websites such as:
+- Hackerank